aeternity/ae_mdw/README.md

 All paginated endpoints support a `direction` parameter that specifies the order in which results are expected to be returned.

 It can be either `forward` or `backward` (default).

+## Additional endpoint options

+In many of the endpoints there's some additional query parameters that can be sent to change the endpoint behavior.

+### `expand`

+When `expand=true` is sent on the URL, it displays additional information.

+Most oracle and name endpoints allow this option.

+### `top`

+When `top=true`, it displays the latest state of the changes by querying the node directly.
+This is allowed on some of the `AEx9` endpoints to obtain the latest balances state for a given contract.

+### `tx_hash`

+Currently, in the endpoints created from the beginning, transactions were identified by a "transaction index".
+Since recently, we've decided this shouldn't really be the case: transactions are to be identified exclusively via the transaction hash.
+This is because forks caused different transactions to have the same (consecutive and sequentially calculated) transaction indexes.

+For the new endpoints, though, we **highly recommend not to use transaction indexes**, instead, use `tx_hash=true` for all endpoints and use exclusively the transaction hashes.

+In the newer versions of the API, the transaction index will stop being exposed, regardless of the `tx_hash`query parameter.

 ----